Why drone-delivery teams care

 Open the browser verifier.
 Drag the bundle in.
 Watch the verification turn green.
 The drone-overlay fields above are conceptual for v1 of this gallery; the verification substrate is real and verifiable today.

-- ✓ GeoClear issued this receipt at the timestamp inside it.
+- ✓ GeoClear issued this operational evidence record at the timestamp inside it.

 - ✓ The recorded payload has not been mutated since issuance.